rgj40q/laughing-succotash/doc.md

 ## §3.4

-NOUN PHRASE consists of a main phrase, then optional adverb type B phrase, and then optional appositive phrase.
+NOUN PHRASE consists of a main phrase, then optional participle phrase, and then optional appositive phrase.
 Main phrase is either a noun (one word), or a numeral (one or many words).
 * *amici* 'friend'
 * *amici bellel* 'beautiful friend'
 * *amici bonem* 'good friend' i.e. good at being friend
 * *amici bonem bellel* 'beautiful good friend'
 * *lu zero exactem* 'number zero exactly'

-Similarly, NOUN SUBPHRASE consists of a main phrase, then optional adverb type B subphrase, and then optional appositive subphrase.
+Similarly, NOUN PHRASE II consists of a main phrase, then optional participle II phrase, and then optional appositive II phrase.
 * *amici*
 * *amici belleh*
 * *amici bonef*
 * *amici bonef belleh*
 * *lu zero exactef*

-Similarly, NOUN SUBSUBPHRASE consists of a main phrase, then optional adverb type B subsubphrase, and then optional appositive subsubphrase.
+Similarly, NOUN PHRASE III consists of a main phrase, then optional participle III phrase, and then optional appositive III phrase.
 * *amici*
 * *amici bellec*
 * *amici bonep*
 * *amici bonep bellec*
 * *lu zero exactep*

 Syntactically gerunds are equal to nouns.
-If one needs to specify arguments of the source verb in the gerund, there are prepositional adverbs 'peri-' for subject and 'di-' for object:
+If one needs to specify arguments of the source verb in the gerund, there are prepositional participles 'peri-' for subject and 'di-' for object:
 * *me te amit* 'I love you.'
 * *aminda dim te perim me* 'my love to you', literally 'love of you by me'